["Titanium","Platinum","Gold","Silver","Super","Star","Other"]

 • Fundraising Tip: One fundraising tip I would share is don’t be afraid to get out there and ask your friends, family, and coworkers.
 Local grocery stores are a great place to start and you can be surprised how much you can fundraise in just a few hours.

-Robert Hays – Tualatin Valley Fire & Rescue
+Robert Hays – Tualatin Fire & Rescue

 Region: Oregon